 Lipo “Drinking Along by Moonlight” describe author drunk wine along under the flowering trees by moonlight, and he show us what is his thinking at that moment.
 Lipo is a very famous poet in China, I learnt a lot his poem when I was in primary school and middle school, usually, people called him “god of poem”.
-But he was not only famous for his wonderful poem, but also his habit, drinking.
+However, he was not only famous for his wonderful poem, but also his habit, drinking.
 In this poem, I guess he was no just simple-minded drunk, here drinking is connected to his absent friends who he was missing.
 His optimism and imagination personality are obvious in this poem.